ziad-saab/react-github-api-project/README.md

 React Infinite lets you use a [`loadingSpinnerDelegate`](https://github.com/seatgeek/react-infinite#react-node-loadingspinnerdelegate).
 It's basically a React element that will be displayed below the list when `loading` is `true`.

 You can do this as simply as `loadingSpinnerDelegate={<div>LOADING</div>}` or you can go for a CSS animation, or even a GIF.

+## Finally
+When you are done, make sure to add infinite scrolling to the following and repos pages.
+They should work exactly the same way :)